Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 | `cpeAMD`            | `PrgEnv-amd` (AMD compilers for AMD GPU systems, part of ROCm) |
 | `cpeAOCC`           | `PrgEnv-aocc` (AMD compilers for CPU-only systems)             |

-The version of the toolchain should match the version of the LUMI software stack or the installation will fail.
+The version number of the toolchain should match the version of the LUMI software stack or the installation will fail.
 (In fact, it is not just the version in the file name that should match but the version of the toolchain that is used in the recipe file.)